 Average Prior Closing Date: At least through Memorial Day

 The self-proclaimed “king of spring” always pushes the length of their ski season to the max every year.
 Depending on how BIG of a winter it was, they target at least for Memorial Day.
-And on big snow years such as this year with near 800 inches, they are planning to keep the lifts turning through July 4th.
-Although most of their lower elevation trails have melted out, this just expands the assortment of fun that can be had on a given day like mountain biking or even boating on Lake Tahoe.
-For the 2022-23 season, be aware that normal late season skiing is changing a bit.
-Instead of running the Funitel at Palisades up to the upper mountain, throughout the warmer months it’s migrated over to Alpine Meadows.
-Here’s the full run-down of their spring and summer operations.
+And on big snow years such as last winter with nearing 800 inches, they kept the lifts turning through July 4th.
+Although most of their lower elevation trails melt out by this time of year, this just expands the assortment of fun that can be had on a given day like mountain biking or even boating on Lake Tahoe.
+For the 2024-25 season, the plan is to run the lifts until May 26th.

 Are you excited yet about your Summer possibilities?
 We certainly hope so!